Skip to Content

 String of Turtles: Full Care Guide for Peperomia Prostrata

-From a distance, this concentrated plant provides a delightful pop of greenery in the room.
+When seen from a distance, this lively plant adds a beautiful touch of green to the room.

 Look closer and you’ll be charmed further by teensy, spherical patterned leaves that give this quirky vine its name and the feature that makes it such a joy to care for.